Role Models in Philanthropy

 One of Melissa’s first memories of volunteering was helping her parents at an Omaha Symphony fundraising event.
 “Imagine an 8-year old at a gala checking coats or helping with the elevator.
 I love getting all dressed up and being with adults.
 It was my first exposure to seeing what fundraising was all about.”

-In high school and college, she continued to volunteer and when she became a professional, she joined numerous fundraising guilds, chaired fundraising galas and served on governing and advisory boards for arts and humanities nonprofits such as Joselyn, Humanities Nebraska, Nebraska Shakespeare, Nebraska Arts Council and Lauritzen Gardens.
+In high school and college, she continued to volunteer and when she became a professional, she joined numerous fundraising guilds, chaired fundraising galas and served on governing and advisory boards for arts and humanities nonprofits such as Joslyn, Humanities Nebraska, Nebraska Shakespeare, Nebraska Arts Council and Lauritzen Gardens.

-Most recently, she is combining her interests in arts and human services by serving on the Buffett Cancer Center Healing Arts Advisory Board.
+Most recently, she is combining her interests in arts and human services by serving on the Buffet Cancer Center Healing Arts Advisory Board.
 The Healing Arts mission is to help provide an innovative approach to art and healing that changes lives.

 Like her parents, Melissa inspires philanthropy around her.
 From leading teams of volunteers planning fundraising galas to convincing her friends to serve on nonprofit boards, Melissa is a virtual “pied piper” of leadership volunteering in Omaha’s arts organizations.